 - Marco Polo cites the example the rule of the villainous Minister Achmak (Ahmed).
 This most powerful man next to the emperor promised the fathers of beautiful girls an official position, in exchange for their daughters.
 “The matter being so far arranged, Achmac repairs to the emperor and informs his majesty that a certain government is vacant, or that the period for which it is held will expire on such a day, and recommends the father as a person well qualified to perform the duties.”
 Travels of Marco Polo (ed.
 Marsden 1818/1908), 2, 8 :177.
 These appointments, reports Marco Polo, are also made for three years. ↩

 - According to the Latin translation of Francesco Pipino, a contemporary of Marco: Quodam tempore magnus rex, me Marcum, ad remotas partes sui Imperii negotio destinavit.
 Ego autem de civitate Cambalu iter arripiens, mensibus quatuor in itineribus fui.
 Ideo quae in via illa eundo, et redeundo reperi declarabo.
 Die Reisen des Venezianers Marco Polo im dreizehnten Jahrhundert. eds.
 August Bürck and Karl Friedrich Neumann, Leipzig 1845, 2, 27 :355. ↩

-- In the early 1970s, I met in Northern Burma traveling merchants, Chinese Muslims, who used still such itineraries. ↩
+- In the early 1970s, I met travelling merchants, Chinese Muslims, in northern Burma who still used such itineraries. ↩

 - Travels of Marco Polo (ed.
 Marsden 1818/1908) :226 ff. ↩